Rockman-Blue/KC7-x-SANS-New2Cyber-2025-CTF/Section-1-Writeup.md

 Our recipient of the Dropbox email is someone would receive research papers, considering he's a scientist.
 The next step is to see if Rick expected that email or if he knew the person sharing the paper.

 I run the same query from Question 2 above, since it shows the email and various details of the email.
-In the ```subject``` field, I see the name of the person who shared the file.
+In the ```subject``` column, I see the name of the person who shared the file.

 ```kql
 Email